-Wang Ziling creates astonishing sculptural paintings in which she explores our perception of external surroundings by reforming the structure of how we see and perceive.
+Wang Ziling (b.1988 in Hunan, China) creates astonishing sculptural paintings in which she explores our perception of external surroundings by reforming the structure of how we see and perceive.

 While delving into the relationship between colours and their abstract manifestations, Wang Ziling’s works attempt to break with convention.
 Her artistic practice explores a new a sense of freedom and generates unrestrained abstract forms that cannot be confined to the limits of traditional frames.
 Colours in her works are boldly flying outside the boundaries of conventional pantings, providing the viewer with a three-dimensional visual challenge.